kahnvex/slugnet/docs-src/layers.rst

    $ python3 -m slugnet.examples.mnist_dropout

-Convolutional Neural Networks
+Convolutional Deep Networks
 -----------------------------

-Convolutional neural networks are most often used in image classification tasks.
+Convolutional deep networks are most often used in image classification tasks.
 There are several specialized layers used in these networks.
 The most obvious is the convolution layer, less obvious are pooling layers, specifically max-pooling and mean-pooling.
 In this section we will mathematically review all these layers